 The following points of interest are worth exploring when on Broadway:

-- Musicians Hall of Fame – The Musicians Hall of Fame has preserved the history of recorded music worldwide.
-With stunning artifacts from stars like Jimmy Hendirx, Glen Campbell, Elvis, Roy Orbison and more.
+- Musicians Hall of Fame – The Musicians Hall of Fame has preserved the history of recorded music worldwide with stunning artifacts from stars like Jimmy Hendrix, Glen Campbell, Elvis, Roy Orbison, and more.
 The ticket price also includes access to the fabulous Grammy Museum Gallery.
-It’s a short walk from Broadway.
+It's a short walk from Broadway.
 Click here for a walking map.
 Get your tickets here.

 - Union Station – The Union Station is a former railroad station on Broadway.
 It was built in 1900 and served as a hub for transportation in and out of Nashville.
 In 1986 it was renovated into a luxury hotel while preserving the historic architecture.
 There are 125 rooms, a restaurant, bar and event spaces.
 It is considered a landmark in Nashville and is a popular destination.
 Learn more here.